-Problem Possible Cause/ Condition Solution The GFCI outlet trips as soon as the load is connected to either L2/ N2 AC Output terminals or into the GFCI outlet.
-There is a neutral-to- ground bonding in the load side.
-Locate and remove the neutral-to-ground bonding on the AC load side.
-If the output of the inverter is connected to an existing distribution panel/ box, make sure the neutral- to-ground connections inside the panel/box use separate bus bars-the neutral one is isolated from the chassis ground.
-Otherwise, consider using the AC 1 (L1/N1) Output.
-The input battery under- voltage warning (E05) and/or shutdown alarm (E01) occurs in advance even when the battery voltage seems to be OK.
-Make sure you are measuring the voltage directly at the DC Input terminals of the unit-check the possible voltage drop between the battery posts and the unit's input terminals.
+Possible Cause/ Problem Condition Solution No AC output.
+Status LED is red.
+Unit has shut down.
+Circuit breaker tripped.
+Check error code if displayed.
+Check the load, and then reset circuit breaker.
+Verify error condition, and then make the necessary correction.
+Connected loads malfunction or overheat.
+Connected loads do not accept modified sine wave output.
+Loads incompatible with output from modified sine wave inverter.
+See Section 3.4.
+Heavy spark when connecting battery power.
+A normal condition.
+Occurs when the internal DC input capacitors (filter) are discharged after the battery was disconnected for at least 30-40 seconds.
+A sudden high DC surge (inrush) current charges the internal big capacitors and quickly disappears (milliseconds) once capacitors are charged.
+Does not draw current from the battery.
+Input battery under-voltage warning (E05) and/ or shutdown alarm (E01) occurs in advance even when the battery voltage seems to be OK.
+Ensure you are measuring the voltage directly at the DC input terminals of the unit-check the possible voltage drop between the battery posts and the unit's input terminals.
 Excessive voltage drop between the battery bank and the inverter may be due to high resistance of the DC wires, the battery disconnect switch is turned off, or a faulty fuse/DC breaker.
-Make sure to use the recommended wire gauge and length.
-Try to use fuses (or DC breakers) with very low voltage drop (e.g., ANL type fuses, etc.).
+Ensure recommended wire gauge and length are used.
+Use fuses (or DC breakers) with very low voltage drop (e.g., ANL type fuses, etc.).
 Battery bank with high internal resistance, resulting in a voltage drop proportional to the DC current draw from the unit.
-Too much battery voltage drop due to an excessive draw of current in relation to the battery bank capacity.
+Excessive battery voltage drop due to an overdraw of current in relation to battery bank capacity.
 Increase the battery bank capacity (i.e., add more batteries in parallel) and/or reduce the load being fed by the inverter.
-Battery damaged and not able to keep a good state of charge.
-Replace the battery (or batteries).
+Battery damaged and is not able to keep a good state of charge-replace.
 Battery bank is getting discharged.
-This is a normal condition.
-An E05 warning followed by an E01 shutdown occurs while the battery bank is getting discharged.
-Charge the battery bank.
+Normal condition.
+An E05 warning followed by an E01 shutdown occurs while the battery bank is getting discharged-recharge.